fs-jbracamonte/ai-coach-data-source-orchestrator/datasource-generator/README.md

 Each team file contains:
 - `JIRA_DATA` - Complete team report with all tickets and statistics
-- `TRANSCRIPT_DATA` - All meeting transcripts from configured folders
+- `TRANSCRIPT_DATA` - All meeting transcripts from configured folders (date-filtered if `transcripts.dateFilter.enabled`)
 - Helper functions for searching and analyzing the data

 ### Weekly Digest Datasource